Starlight Park: Later years and closure

 The park was at its largest in 1926 when it had 150 concessions and 26 rides.
 The following year saw the installation of the Forest Inn, a combined restaurant/performance venue.
 Many of the original attractions still remained, including the Bug House, Nonsense House, the Whip, a Noah's Ark, a Skee-Ball game, the wooden coaster, the Ferris wheel, the Frolic, the Motor Dome, the Whirlpool, Witching Waves, and the Canals of Venice.
 In 1929, the 15,000-seat Bronx Coliseum opened at Starlight Park, becoming the park's new sporting arena.
 With the start of the Great Depression in 1929, Starlight Park's operators installed several rides, as well as launched promotions such as free-admission days and contests, in an attempt to increase its visitor count.
 The park increased its schedule of events, as they were seen as more efficient than adding new rides.

-On August 8, 1932, a large section of Starlight Park was destroyed in a fire that started under the now-abandoned roller coaster and spread to numerous concessions.
+On August 8, 1932, a large section of Starlight Park was destroyed in a fire that started under the already disused roller coaster and spread to numerous concessions.
 Fifteen thousand guests saw the fire, which was said to be started by several young boys.
 In the aftermath of the fire, the Coliseum was the largest remaining attraction and continued to keep the park profitable.
 Several political rallies, including those of the Communist Party USA, were held at the Coliseum.
 However, Starlight Park also continued to make a profit from the swimming pool, picnic areas, and sporting fields.
 Furthermore, in 1933, Starlight Park's manager added several recreational facilities in order to keep the park solvent.
 By this time, it was no longer envisioned as an amusement park.

 By 1940, Starlight Park was bankrupt, and a portion of the park and Coliseum were sold at auction.
 The new owner, Richard F. Mount, leased the structures to a syndicate in May 1941, which in turn proposed building new sporting fields on the site.
 However, these plans were abridged by World War II and the United States Army took over the Coliseum between 1942 and 1946.
 The stucco and wood bathing pavilion was damaged in a fire in July 1946 and was totally destroyed by another blaze the next year.
 The park site was condemned, and the Coliseum became the West Farms bus depot, operated by MTA Regional Bus Operations.